Mobile device forensics: Manual acquisition

 The examiner utilizes the user interface to investigate the content of the phone's memory.
 Therefore, the device is used as normal, with the examiner taking pictures of each screen's contents.
 This method has an advantage in that the operating system makes it unnecessary to use specialized tools or equipment to transform raw data into human interpretable information.
 In practice this method is applied to cell phones, PDAs and navigation systems.
 Disadvantages are that only data visible to the operating system can be recovered; that all data is only available in the form of pictures; and the process itself is time-consuming.

 Logical acquisition

 Logical acquisition implies a bit-by-bit copy of logical storage objects (e.g., directories and files) that reside on a logical storage (e.g., a file system partition).
 Logical acquisition has the advantage that system data structures are easier for a tool to extract and organize.
-Logical extraction acquires information from the device using the original equipment manufacturer application programming interface for synchronizing the phone's contents with a personal computer.
+Logical extraction acquires information from the device using the original equipment manufacturer's application programming interface for synchronizing the phone's contents with a personal computer.
 A logical extraction is generally easier to work with as it does not produce a large binary blob.
 However, a skilled forensic examiner will be able to extract far more information from a physical extraction.